SucharithaBonkuri/SucharithaBonkuri/README.md

 - 👋 Hi, I’m @SucharithaBonkuri
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently working in Congruex as a CNS permitting coordinator
+- 🌱 I’m currently working in Congruex
 - 💞️ I'm looking for help with Data science
 - 📫 How to reach me sucharithabonkuri@gmail.com
 - :) Fun fact :Our brain functions on the "Use it or Lose it" principle